 - Processing of the materials.
-It includes elaborating the synthesis methods of the first group materials and their synthesis.
-For this purpose, the common high temperature methods are actual. - Elaboration of low temperature synthesis methods for processing of the materials from the II and III groups. - Manufacturing of nano-size particles from the synthesized materials above. - Analysis of the structure, morphology and defect content of the synthesized materials. - Investigation of spectral and time-dependent luminescence characteristics of PersL oxides, nitrides and other materials. - Investigation of the luminescence afterglow of photo- and X-ray excited materials, which directly characterizes the PersL properties. - Special emphasis will be paid to the structural studies of the luminescence and carrier trapping centres using electron paramagnetic resonance (EPR) methods.
-A methodology for correlated EPR and luminescence (decay kinetics, thermally stimulated luminescence) measurements has been implemented and will be further developed. - Investigation of the thermoluminescence properties, which directly characterize the PersL properties. - Analysis of results ensuring close feedback between the material optical properties and its processing.
+It includes elaborating the synthesis methods of the first group oxide materials and their synthesis.
+Doped AIN NP belonging to the second group materials will be synthesized by activation of commercial AIN nano-powders. - Analysis of the structure, morphology and defect content of the new materials. - Investigation of spectral and temporal luminescence characteristics of PersL oxides and AIN NP materials. - Investigation of the afterglow of photo- and X-ray excited materials, which directly characterizes the PersL properties. - Special emphasis will be paid on the structural studies of the luminescence and carrier trapping centres using electron paramagnetic resonance (EPR) methods. - Analysis of results ensuring close feedback between the material optical properties and its processing.